Skip to main content

 API callVSN+ token verified on every request; tenant context extracted for data filtering

-RefreshSession token can be refreshed before expiry without re-authenticating with Keycloak
+RefreshSession token can be refreshed before expiry without re-entering credentials

 LogoutSession is revoked server-side; token becomes invalid immediately

-RevocationAdmin revokes a user's sessions — next API call returns 401, forcing re-authentication
+RevocationAdmin revokes a user's sessions — next API call returns 401, redirecting to /login

 Session Revocation Enforcement